opitz/docker_multihost/README.md

  * deploy_vhost - this command allows to ad a new VHOST to the multihost server
  * remove_vhost - this command will remove the settings for a given VHOST from the web server - but will NOT remove the web root data.
  * multihost_default - this command will make one of the existing VHOSTs teh default VHOST that is served when using the default server name or IP address.
+ * purge_moodlecache - this command removes all cached files for a given moodle VHOST.

  It will be called by the 'build_all.sh' script but can be evoked separately in case you need to update the commands.